jmcalves275/httphash/README.md

 # httphash
-Tool to make http requests and hash response

-# Description
-httphash makes parallel requests for a giver list of hosts.
+httphash makes parallel requests for a given list of hosts.
 The tool requested address along with the MD5 hash of the response.

 - httphash can do up to 10 parallel requests by default.